Active School Travel - Public transport

 Walking to and from public transport is an easy way to incorporate exercise into the daily routine.
 Children can read, listen to music or have time to chat to friends while on-board their journey to and from school.
 It also supports their sense of independence.
 Not only does catching public transport reduce traffic congestion, it also contributes to cleaner air.

 Catching public transport can be up to four times cheaper than travelling by car and students travel on a concession rate.
 Students will need a go card to travel on a bus, train or ferry to school and they are available from many locations.
-Register your child’s go card so that it automatically tops-up to have funds in the account.
+Register your child’s go card so it automatically tops-up to have funds in the account.
 Registered cards can also be cancelled if lost.

 For more information on school travel via public transport, visit Translink.